 Somehow, the metal rod that connected one of the two motors to one of the two propellers had broken.

 Of course, that was the bad news we already knew.

 The good news was they'd come up with the best solution we all had been hoping for — transferring all of us to a new 1st Class yacht, Estrella del Mar, the following day.

 The Estrella del Mar was a dive boat, and it wasn't scheduled with a tour, so it was undergoing routine maintenance.

-I imagine the Eden was having to pay a pretty penny for this solution, not that we cared.
+I imagine Eden had to pay a pretty penny for this solution, not that we cared.
 But, I give them credit.

-For it to work, they found an available boat of a similar class, and worked out the charter with the owner, who then had to get a captain and crew together, prepare the boat, and stock it with food within about 12 – 14 hours.
+For it to work, they found an available boat of a similar class and worked out the charter with the owner, who then had to get a captain and crew together, prepare the boat, and stock it with food within about 12 to 14 hours.

-There was no way around it, we had to accept the itinerary of the new yacht.
-The park service requires 8 days to consider itinerary changes, even given extenuating circumstances.
+There was no way around it.
+We had to accept the itinerary of the new yacht.
+The park service requires eight days to consider itinerary changes, even given extenuating circumstances.

-We were losing a full day off our original itinerary, thereby missing Genovesa Island and the world's largest colony of Red Footed Boobies.
+We were losing a full day of our original itinerary, thereby missing Genovesa Island and the world's largest colony of Red Footed Boobies.

-But there was nothing we could do, so once again, humor and patience prevailed, and we all retired for the night.
+But there was nothing we could do, so humor and patience prevailed once again, and we all retired for the night.